andycranston/psend/README.md

 By default when data values are added to the packet they are added to the end of the packet.
 Sometimes it makes more sense to build the packet "back to front".
-By using the `prepend` command all subsequent data lines are add to the front of the packet.
+By using the `prepend` command all subsequent data lines are added to the front of the packet.
 Here is an example:

 ```
 prepend